 This tab displays a chronological history of your logins.

 - Click a column header to sort logins by that column.

-- If you want to view only the occasions when your username and password were used to log in to a service from outside the University's network (for example, from a coffee shop or a house), click the box next to Hide Pitt IP Address Logins.
+- You can filter the listing to view when your username and password were used to log in to a service from outside the University's network (for example, from a coffee shop or a house).
+Click the box next to Hide Pitt IP Address Logins.
 This option helps you quickly review logins that occurred from devices that were not connected to the University's network.